mikesouza/serverless-associate-waf/README.md

 | Property | Required | Type     | Default | Description                                                    |
 |----------|----------|----------|---------|----------------------------------------------------------------|
 | `name`   |  `true`  | `string` |         | The name of the regional WAF to associate the API Gateway with |

+### Disassociating a Regional WAF from the API Gateway

+Remove the `associateWaf` element from your custom configurtation and deploy the application.
+The plugin must stay in the plugins list of `serverless.yml` in order for the WAF to be disassociated.

 ## Usage